Rorima/html_css/notes.md

 ```

 ##### border-radius
-This will give you rounded corners to your borders.
+This will give rounded corners for your borders.

 ```
 p{